FRC1257/robotics-training/java/README.md

 ## Typos

-If you find any mistakes, tell me or even better, after we learn Git, make an issue and/or pull request on Github to notify me of the problem.
+If you find any mistakes, tell me or even better, after we learn Git, make an issue and/or pull request on GitHub to notify me of the problem.